goemonjs/goemon/README.md

 npm run dev ( or gulp )

-Under this mode, Goemon is automatically rebuilt and refreshed when changing the code
+Under this mode, Goemon automatically rebuild and refresh the browser when you change your code

 ### Other commands